-Many studies done on animals´ sexuality show that there are several ones which exhibit homosexuality as the most natural thing in the world.
-They probably know how to distinguish between genders, but still their natural instincts lead them to their similar sex and “they do what a man has to do” ( to quote a male friend of mine.)
+Many studies done on animals´ sexuality show that there are several ones that exhibit homosexuality as the most natural thing in the world.
+They probably know how to distinguish between genders, but still, their natural instincts lead them to their similar sex, and “they do what a man has to do” ( to quote a male friend of mine.)
 In other words, the animals do not act so much better than humans, or what do you think Manny?
-Check out for example, the penguins 🙂
+Check out, for example, the penguins 🙂

 “Ngayon kung lalaki sa lalaki, babae sa babae, mas masahol pa sa hayop ang tao (If we approve male on male, female on female, then man is worse than animal).”